Back

 What kind of laptop is best?

-While Ursuline’s IT department doesn’t recommend any specific computer model, they do offer the following guidance for students who are shopping for a laptop to bring to Ursuline:
+While Ursuline’s IT department doesn’t recommend any specific computer model, they do offer the following guidance for students who are shopping for a laptop to bring to Ursuline.
+Review our technology requirements here.

 For most students, our IT team also advises against buying a Chromebook or a Mac.
 Windows based computers typically have fewer issues than either of these.